 Applications should demonstrate arts content and meet one or more of the following strategic priorities:

-- Developing bold work, engaged artistic practice or innovative working model
+- Artistic quality: we are looking to develop bold work, engaged artistic practice or innovative working model

 - Strategic fit: does your project address at least one of our strategic priorities?